-Whether evaluating a Communications Platform as a Service or Software as a Service Provider, companies have a strong understanding of the specific services, features, and management they expect to receive.
+Whether evaluating a Communications Platform as a Service or any software provider, companies have a strong understanding of the specific services, features, and management they expect to receive.

 How do companies guarantee that providers they work with will maintain the high service standards they claim to offer?